| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 At higher slip angles sliding starts farther forward, as we saw

+in the drawings in Fig. 6.5.
 At point B the tread begins to recover from maximum lateral

 deflection and at point C the tread rotates out of the contact